FLombardi-PhD/Autoscaling/README.md

 # Autoscaling Repository
 This repo contains the links to my autoscaling projects and related:

-1. MYSE - proactive autoscaling framework for distributed systems:__
+1. MYSE - proactive autoscaling framework for distributed systems:<br />
 https://github.com/derigo88/MYSE-autoscaling-framework

 2. Q-Learning Autoscaler - approach to minimize the reconfiguration overhead:__